ghollisjr/cl-opencl-utils/README.txt

     (aref xs 5) ==> x[5]
     (aref ys 1 2 3) ==> y[1][2][3]

+12. Structs are defined with defstruct:

+    (defstruct mystruct
+     (:x :double)
+     (:y :int))
+     ==>
+     struct mystruct {
+       double x;
+       int y;
+     };

+    Members are accessed by member and pmember, member for struct objects and pmember for pointers to struct objects:

+    (member s :x) ==> s.x
+    (pmember p :x) ==> p->x

+    Structs can also be defined in a similar way to functions via defclcstruct, which both defines a CFFI type accessible to Lisp and an OpenCL C struct of the same size and structure available on the OpenCL device.
+The above example could be defined in Lisp via

+    (defclcstruct mystruct
+     (:x :double)
+     (:y :int))

+    and later referred to as a type in Lispified OpenCL C code, e.g.

+    `(var s (:struct mystruct))

+    with the definition for "mystruct" automatically included in the OpenCL C source string produced by the various compiler functions listed below.
+Note that the (:struct structname) form must be used to refer to structs in Lispified OpenCL C, while support for bare structs in CFFI is deprecated but still possible.
+Good practice is to use (:struct structname) for both.
+See examples/struct.lisp.

 When in doubt, test a form with the #'clc function to see what OpenCL C code it produces.